close

 A man takes a photo of the electronic board at the Pakistan Stock Exchange, in Karachi November 28, 2023. — Reuters

-Stocks sustained their record-setting pace on Tuesday, climbing to a new peak above the 95,600 mark, as investor optimism was bolstered by a strong macroeconomic outlook and reassurances from the finance minister on economic policy, taxation, and the International Monetary Fund visit.
+Stocks sustained their record-setting pace on Tuesday, summitting a new peak after hovering above the 96,000 mark for a short while, led by strong macroeconomic outlook and reassurances from the finance minister on economic policy, taxation, and the International Monetary Fund (IMF) visit.

 The session began at the previous close of 94,995.67, maintaining positive momentum fueled by strong performances in key sectors, including telecommunication, banking, and energy.